SevenZeroThree/zero/_pages/about.md

 ---

 # About Zero
 Zero is a minimalist Jekyll theme intended for use on GitHub Pages.
-Its goal  is to be simple to config and easy to implement.
+Its goal is to be simple to configure and easy to implement.

 ## Dependencies